RLL24187/MKS22X-FinalProject/README.md

 *Elizabeth*: <br />
 * the bug was that IT WAS SPAWNING IN THE WRONG SPOT bc I mixed up the input when constructing the monsters
-* editing the player to move diagonally, finally working, I created an arraylist to track movement
+* editing the player to move diagonally, finally working, I created an arraylist to track movement and iterim method buttons to add to the arraylist the correct movements

 ***Friday 5/31/2019*** <br />